-- Constitutional Court
+- · Constitutional Court

-- Supreme Court of Appeal
+- · Supreme Court of Appeal

 - high courts, including any high court of Appeal that may be established by an Act of Parliament to hear appeals from high courts

 - · magistrates' courts

 - any other court established or recognised in terms of an Act of Parliament, including any court of a status similar to either high courts or magistrates' courts.

-Other courts include: income tax courts, the Labour Court and the Labour Appeal Court, the Land Claims Court, the Competition Appeal Court, the Electoral Court, divorce courts, small claims courts, military courts and equality courts.
+Other courts include: Income Tax Court; Labour Court; Labour Appeal Court; Land Claims Court, Competition Appeal Court, the Electoral Court, Divorce Courts, Small Claims Courts, Military Courts and Equality Court.